Open Mon-Fri. 9am-5pm PST. CALL US: 1-800-665-3998

 This morning we will drive to the port of Boulbinet from where we cruise to the Loos Islands (Îles de Los) in a motorized canoe.

-This afternoon, our touring will take us to the Conakry National Museum, home to a remarkable collection of artefacts, statutes, masks and ancient musical instruments.
+This afternoon, our touring will take us to the Conakry National Museum (possibly closed for renovations), home to a remarkable collection of artefacts, statutes, masks and ancient musical instruments.
 The museum is not so big in size, but its contents are rich in the cultural heritage of the Guineans.

 We will visit the Niger Market (Marché du Niger), a chaotic, colourful, smelly and fascinating place.
 This market is the city's most important place of local trade.
 The Conakry Grand Mosque was built by Guinea's first president Ahmed Sékou Touré in 1982, and is one of the largest in sub-Saharan Africa.